-Emailed Receipts Scam: How It Works
+Your Last Receipt Scam: How It Works

 Emailed Receipts Scam: How To Avoid

-Make your family and friends aware of this scam by sharing it on social media using the buttons provided.
-You can also officially report the scammers to the Federal Trade Commission using the link below:
+Make your family and friends aware of the Last Receipt Scam by sharing it on social media.
+You can also officially report the scammers and other suspicious activity to the Federal Trade Commission (FTC) using the link below:

-How To Protect Yourself More:
+How To Protect Yourself More

-If you want to be the first to find out the most notorious scams every week, feel free to subscribe to the Scam Detector newsletter here.
+If you want to be the first to find out the most notorious scams on a weekly basis, consider subscribing to the Scam Detector newsletter here.
 You’ll receive periodical emails and we promise not to spam.
-Last but not least, use the Comments section below to expose other scammers.
+Last but not least, feel free to use the comments section below to expose other scammers.

 Verify a website below